UCSDNobel1998/cse15l-lab-reports/lab-report5.md

 >}
 > ```
 ---
-3. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.
+3.Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.
 **Follow-Up Post from Student:**

 > Thanks for the suggestion!
 Here's the output after adding the code: